GMC Clinical Assessment Centre

 - Bring the booking confirmation that includes your GMC reference number.

-- If the name on your identification document is different from that on the booking confirmation from the GMC or British Council, you must bring with you original evidence that you are the person named in that letter.
-The board will accept:
+- If the name on your identification document is different from that on the booking confirmation from the GMC, you must bring original evidence that you are the person named in that letter.
+We will accept:

 - marriage certificate